logzio/documentation/docs/user-guide/telemetry-collector/cloud-fetcher.md

 ### Explore Logz.io

-Once your Azure Cloud Fetcher is running, you can explore and analyze your data through Logz.io's dashboards.
+Once your Azure Native Integration is running, you can explore and analyze your data through Logz.io's dashboards.